SaravananKiruba/healthcare-center-app/README.md

 # Healthcare Center Management System

 A comprehensive Next.js web application for healthcare centers to manage patients, investigations, reports, and user accounts.
+Built as a true multi-tenant SaaS platform with clinic-specific customization.

 ## Features